Detroit Red Wings: Superstar acquisitions and more success (1999–2006)

 In the off-season, long time Red Wing Fedorov signed with the Mighty Ducks as a free agent.
-Additionally, Hasek opted to come out of retirement and join the Red Wings for the 2003–04 season.
+Additionally, Hašek opted to come out of retirement and join the Red Wings for the 2003–04 season.
 Joseph, despite being one of the highest-paid players in the NHL, spent part of the season in the minor leagues.
-Hasek himself would be sidelined with a groin injury.
+Hašek himself would be sidelined with a groin injury.
 Notwithstanding, the Red Wings would finish atop of the Central Division and the NHL standings.
 The Red Wings eliminated the Nashville Predators in six games in the first round of the 2004 playoffs, which led to a second round match-up with the Calgary Flames.
 The teams split the first four games, and headed to Detroit for a pivotal game 5, which the Red Wings lost 1–0.
 They were then eliminated two nights later in Calgary by the same score in overtime.
 The Red Wings did not play in the 2004–05 season due to the lockout, which canceled the entire NHL season.

 The Red Wings during a game in the 2005–06 season.
-They would go on to win that season's Presidents' Trophy.
+They won that season's Presidents' Trophy.

 On July 15, 2005, Mike Babcock, former head coach in Anaheim, became the new head coach for the Red Wings.
-On November 21, 2005, defenseman Jiri Fischer went into cardiac arrest and collapsed on the bench during a game against the Nashville Predators.
+On November 21, 2005, defenseman Jiří Fischer went into cardiac arrest and collapsed on the bench during a game against the Nashville Predators.
 The game was canceled because of his injury and was made up on January 23, 2006.
 This was the first time in NHL history a game had been postponed due to an injury.
 While the game was played for the full 60 minutes, the Predators were allowed to maintain their 1–0 lead from the original game and won 3–2.
 The Red Wings won the Presidents' Trophy with a 58–16–8 record, earning them 124 points and secured home ice advantage for the entire playoffs.
 They opened the 2006 playoffs against the Edmonton Oilers with a 3–2 overtime victory at Joe Louis Arena, but the Oilers won four of the next five games to take the series.

-Continuing the shakeup of the Red Wings roster, the off-season saw the departure of Brendan Shanahan, the return of Dominik Hasek and the retirement of Steve Yzerman.
+Continuing the shakeup of the Red Wings roster, the off-season saw the departure of Brendan Shanahan, the return of Dominik Hašek and the retirement of Steve Yzerman.
 Yzerman retired with the distinction of having been the longest-serving team captain in NHL history.